teejcoder/colourfully/README.md

 `npm start`

-Image local on our machine, upload to cloudinary, cloudinary spits back a URL which we send to microsoft microsoft uses that hosted URL to do it's machine learning tasks on.
+Image local on our machine, upload to cloudinary, cloudinary spits back a URL which we send to microsoft microsoft uses that hosted URL to do its machine learning tasks on.

 # Install